CycloneDX/guides/ML-BOM/en/0x24-Design-Model-Card-Considerations.md

 * **Name**: A concise name for the ethical considerations.
 * **Mitigation strategy**: A corresponding (recommended) mitigation strategy, for the named consideration, to take when using the model.

-> [!Note] Since there is no agreed-upon standard for ethical considerations we recommend using the `name` field to additionally provide further description to clarify the name as needed.
+> **Note**: Since there is no agreed-upon standard for ethical considerations we recommend using the `name` field to additionally provide further description to clarify the name as needed.

 ###### Example: Qwen-7B ethical considerations